Rodgers, LaFleur defend MVS after fumble in OT

-That's Valdes-Scantling in a nutshell.
-An electrifying catch deep down the field one play.
-A maddening mistake the next.
+That's Valdes-Scantling in a nutshell: an electrifying catch deep down the field one play and a maddening mistake the next.

 "I know he's really hurting right now," Packers coach Matt LaFleur said after Sunday's 34-31 loss.
 "He made so many plays for us and not only in the pass game but in the run game, stuff that you guys probably don't even notice that we're not getting the yardage that we get if he's not blocking his ass off.